Renegades (X Ambassadors song): Background

 The song was leveraged as a commercial tie-in with the release of the Jeep Renegade.
 It was delivered very quickly, just a few days after the request was sent in to Interscope Records as the song was nearly complete when Jeep first approached Interscope.
 It has been the band's most successful song so far.
 "We're trying not to get too caught up in everything," X Ambassadors vocalist Sam Harris said.
 "We're just glad people like ['Renegades'] and that it's having a positive effect on them."
 The song was also featured in the second season of The Flash, and the third season of Mr. Robot.

 Composition

 "Renegades" is a song in B minor, written with a tempo of 90 bpm.
 It follows a chord progression of Bm–D–A–G.

 Music video

 The music video was released in June 2015 and was shot in the band's hometown of Ithaca, New York.
-It depicts several people with disabilities working to overcome their challenges.
+It depicts several people with disabilities working to overcome their challenges such as boxing, walking on hands, and swinging their arms on rings.
 It had a personal aspect to it because band member Casey Harris has been blind since birth.
 "We wanted to make it emotional and personal — and that's as personal as it gets for me, Casey and the band," Sam Harris stated.

+Commercial performance

+"Renegades" was a commercial success in the United States, peaking at number 17 on the Billboard Hot 100.
+It topped several other Billboard charts: Alternative Airplay, where it led for 11 weeks; Adult Top 40, where it led for one week; Rock Airplay, where it led for 18 weeks; and the multi-metric Hot Rock & Alternative Songs chart, where it led for two weeks.
+It also reached number two on Adult Alternative Airplay, number eight on Mainstream Top 40, number ten on Adult Contemporary, and number 31 on Dance/Mix Show Airplay.

+In February 2021, for the 25th anniversary of Adult Alternative Airplay, Billboard published a ranking of the 100 most successful songs in the chart's history; "Renegades" was placed at number 78.
+Billboard would later rank "Renegades" as the 44th-biggest hit in the history of Alternative Airplay in September 2023, for that chart's 35th anniversary.